Language Learning Resources

 Language Tutoring

 The LRC offers language tutoring in collaboration with the Learning Strategies Center (LSC) during fall and spring semesters.
-Free peer tutoring is available to all Cornell undergraduate students in ASL, Chinese, French, German, Italian, Japanese, Korean, Russian, and Spanish.
+Free peer tutoring is available to all Cornell undergraduate students in ASL, French, German, Italian, Japanese, Korean, Mandarin, and Spanish.
 The schedule is posted on our language tutoring page.

 If your language is not offered, come to our Conversation Hours and check out Language Corners.